PL23K/RiverIceRegime/README.md

 # RiverIceRegime
-River Ice Regime Identification with deep learning by using Semantic Segmentation, Motion Detection, and Particle Video Tracking
+River Ice Regime Recognition with deep learning by using Semantic Segmentation, Motion Detection, and Particle Video Tracking

 Step by step.